damiencollard/macro-generated-implicit/README.md

-## Scala macro-generated implicit in companion object.
+## Insert macro-generated implicit in companion object.

 This project defines an annotation macro, ``MakeMeta``, which generates an implicit object extending ``Meta[C]`` within the